 At Beaumont, we deal with all aspects of Autodesk® Moldflow® simulation software.
-We are the only company in the world that offers material characterization, software training, and simulation services all under one roof.
+We are the only company in the world that offers material characterization, software training, simulation analysis, and software sales all under one roof.

-This week, we are focusing on just one aspect of Moldflow: simulation.
+This article focuses on just one aspect of Moldflow: simulation.
 We have asked the Beaumont Engineering Team to dive into the steps they take to ensure every simulation is successful.

 The Beaumont Team takes a holistic approach to injection molding optimization using Autodesk Moldflow simulation software.
 Our team of plastics engineers (yes – all of our simulation analysts have degrees in plastics engineering) communicates with our customers every step of the way, and can help optimize new parts before the mold build or troubleshoot existing parts that are causing headaches on the mold floor.